dipdup-io/dipdup/docs/faq.md

     # unique_field_bar: str
 ```

-Note the `# dipdup: ignore` comment on the first line.
-It tells DipDup not to overwrite this file on `init --overwrite-types` command.
+Note that reinitialization with `init --force` will overwrite this file.
 Don't forget `Extra.ignore` Pydantic hint, otherwise, storage deserialization will fail.

 ## What is the correct way to process off-chain data?